CiderMan/pitchero-availability/Readme.md

 # pitchero-availability

-At the time of writing, Pitchero does not provide a means of exporting the play availability as a text file (or in any other format).
+At the time of writing, Pitchero does not provide a means of exporting the player availability as a text file (or in any other format).
 This script is a quick and dirty means of achieving this, albeit with a couple of simple manual steps.